-The award document is the document indicating your official award funding amount, the award number, the award terms and conditions, and the award start and end dates.
+The award package indicates your official award funding amount, the award number, the award terms and conditions, and the award start and end dates.

-The award document is pre-printed with your agency's law enforcement and government executives' names.
-If this information is incorrect or has changed, please update your agency contacts online at https://portal.cops.usdoj.gov.
-If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency sign the award document.
-Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
-To officially accept your award, please electronically sign the award document within 90 days of the date shown on the award congratulatory letter.
-Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and the award document supplement for your records.
-The award start date indicated on the award document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of your AHTF award is two years (24 months).
+If your Authorized Representative 1 and 2 have changed since the time of application, the Entity Administrator (EA) will need to update the Authorized Representative 1 and 2 in JustGrants.

+Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award package.
+To officially accept your award, please electronically sign the award package within 45 days of the date shown on the award letter.
+Print and retain a copy of the award package, including the award terms and conditions, the award financial information, and award attachments for your records.
+The award start date indicated in the award package means that your agency may be reimbursed for any allowable costs incurred on or after this date.
+The duration of your AHTF award is three years (36 months).